What's Future Is Prologue

 I guess I'm a Trekkie.
 Star Trek's original series was in reruns as I grew up, and my mom introduced me to it; I even faintly recall seeing the early-'70s Saturday-morning cartoon incarnation — specifically, and amusingly given the plot of the new movie, the episode where Spock goes back in time and meets his younger self on Vulcan.
 The Next Generation was just about the only television I watched in college regularly besides the news and SNL, and I sampled every subsequent series out of affection for the concept (ignoring them periodically for the same reason).
 Heck, I've read episode guides and maybe a half-dozen of the hundreds of novels, but I've never dressed up in a Starfleet uniform, memorized the kind of minutiae some fans have, or engaged in other behavior that I tend to associate with the more serious enthusiasts who prefer the name "Trekkers".

 While quite successful in syndication, Capt.
-Picard and his 24th-century shipmates never captured the wider zeitgeist the way Kirk's gang did, and when adjusted for inflation a box-office ranking of the Trek movies is bottom-heavy with Picard-era pics.
-After it became clear that The Next Generation's spinoffs/successors wouldn't make the jump to the cinema, and with the 2001-2005 series Enterprise the first ratings disappointment since the original (to which it served as a prequel, set only 150 years from now), one wondered how the franchise would survive.
+Picard and his 24th-century shipmates never captured the wider zeitgeist the way Kirk's gang did.
+The box-office ranking of Trek movies is bottom-heavy with Picard-era pics — Nemesis, the fourth and final, ranking dead last even without adjusting for inflation.
+When it became clear that The Next Generation's spinoffs/successors wouldn't make the jump to the cinema, and with the 2001-2005 UPN prequel series Enterprise the first ratings disappointment since the original's run on NBC, one wondered how the franchise would survive.

 The answer turned out to be, as the hip kids say, "rebooting" the whole thing.
-And by the time it was announced a few years ago that J.J.
-Abrams was, as the Hollywood types say, "attached" to direct, I was guardedly optimistic.
-I'd been a loyal Alias viewer to the end and his co-creation Lost remains, as the flappers say, "the cat's pajamas" [Note from later: I changed my assessment there big-time, at least as regards the final season].
-He's apparently gotten a rap from some genre-fiction followers for being a great idea man and then leaving those ideas in either lesser or greater hands, but that's frankly the price one pays for more work from an in-demand talent (not that I haven't lamented the departure of many guiding lights on comic-book and TV series myself).
-While I never watched Felicity, given that Abrams is known for both group dynamics there and on Alias (he's written no Lost since the pilot) and that he directed bang-up big-screen action on the third Mission: Impossible film, plus the fact that the screenplay assignment went to his Fringe partners Alex Kurtzman & Roberto Orci, well, that was all good enough for me.
+And by the time it was announced that J.J.
+Abrams was, as the Hollywood types say, "attached to direct", I was guardedly optimistic.
+I'd been a loyal Alias viewer to the end and his co-creation Lost is currently, as the flappers say, "the cat's pajamas" [Note from later: I changed my assessment there big-time, at least as regards the final season].
+He's apparently gotten a rap from some genre-fiction followers for being a great idea man and then leaving those ideas in either lesser or greater hands, but that's the price one pays for more work from an in-demand talent (not that I haven't lamented the departure of many guiding lights on comic-book and TV series myself).
+While I never watched Felicity, given that Abrams is known for both group dynamics there and on Alias (he's written no Lost since the pilot) and that he directed bang-up big-screen action on the third Mission: Impossible film, plus the fact that the screenplay was assigned to his Fringe partners Alex Kurtzman & Roberto Orci, well, that was all good enough for me.
 If somebody had to do it, this was the guy.

-Word came long ago that the original Spock would be seen in the form of Leonard Nimoy, and more recently it got out that the villain of the piece would be traveling back from the future of what the credits called Spock Prime to the mid-2200s of his much younger self as played by Zachary Quinto.
+Word came long ago that the original Spock would be seen in the form of Leonard Nimoy, and more recently it got out that the villain of the piece would be traveling from a future point later than Nemesis — aging Nimoy's Ambassador Spock roughly in real time since his guest role in the two-part Next Generation episode "Unification" — back to the mid-2200s of a much younger Spock as played by Zachary Quinto.
 Any Trekkie not utterly opposed to the project had to be as thrilled as I was at the news, because it allowed for in-story explanations of (nearly) everything from the new faces and sets to the big-picture concern of reintroducing suspense on a grand scale to an almost exhaustively documented fictional universe.
-The studio and creative hands could simply have decreed the new film to be utterly separate and apart from what came before, keeping only whatever superficial touchstones they wanted the public to bring to the story, and still had much the same movie — minus Spock Prime, with Capt.
+The studio and creative hands could simply have decreed the new movie to be utterly separate and apart from what came before, keeping only whatever superficial touchstones they wanted the public to bring to the story, and still had much the same tale — minus Spock Prime, as the film's end credits called him, with Capt.
 Nero as a present-day Romulan or any other interstellar threat.
-Using Nimoy brought them not only a certain gravitas and some goodwill from even casual admirers, but the chance to keep the film in Trek canon without continuity-obsessed fans having to fall back on the rationalization that every new story takes place in its own reality anyway (though some did just that).
+Using Nimoy brought them not only a certain gravitas and some goodwill from even casual admirers, but the chance to keep the film in Trek canon without continuity-obsessed fans having to fall back on the rationalization that every new story takes place in its own reality (although some did just that).

 With the designers breaking from the past in overhauling the Enterprise interior and other visuals — bringing the 23rd century up to date, if you will — I actually wish they had changed the crew's uniforms just a bit more.
 Once the smart choice of putting those trademark primary-color tops over black undershirts was made (instead of just giving the tunics black collars), someone should have ensured that the undershirts were if not attached to the slacks then at least severely tucked in, because I didn't need or even want to see Spock's navel.
 The Starfleet uniforms worn by Kirk's father and his crewmates on the Kelvin in the film's opening were at least as tacky as first-season Next Generation, but I was surprised by the nostalgia I felt when newly promoted Admiral Pike appeared at the end in a grey-and-white jumpsuit like the one worn by Kirk in The Motion Picture.

 References to Star Trek lore suffused the movie without being intrusive.
-There was a "red shirt" killed off in, actually, a red environmental suit, but we all got the wink at one of Trek's most enduring contributions to pop slang.
-There was not only the Vulcan nerve pinch but what I considered an homage to the mythic "Vulcan death grip" when Kirk, full of piss and vinegar, was strangled to within an inch of his life by Spock, full of hold-the-vinegar.
+There was a "red shirt" killed off in, technically, a red environmental suit, but we all got the wink at one of Trek's most enduring contributions to pop slang.
+There was not only the Vulcan nerve pinch but what I considered an homage to the mythic "Vulcan death grip" when Kirk, full of piss and vinegar, was strangled to within an inch of his life by a raging Spock.
 There was even the first on-screen staging of Kirk's Kobayashi Maru test at Starfleet Academy, a part of the lore known only to Trekkies; the eponymous novel is one of the rare Star Trek books I've read — unfortunately, as the movie version was disappointing in comparison.

-One could see this as the last canonical appearance of the four-decade-strong Star Trek timeline, itself not without internal inconsistencies that Trekkers are almost duty-bound to rehash and reconcile, and the birth of a new one.
-The writers were careful to pluck the long-lived Spock from after his last Next Generation appearance; I can't speak to whether he was seen or referred to as older, if not gone, in the thriving prose-novel realm, but such stories are generally considered apocryphal — although Trek screenwriters Orci & Kurtzman contributed to Countdown, a comics prequel to the new movie that's set after Nemesis (the previous film and final on-screen Next Generation story), describing the involvement of Spock, Picard, and an Enterprise led by Capt.
-Data in the effort to stop the destruction of Romulus and then halt Nero's rampage, a backstory only briefly related in the movie by Nimoy's Spock Prime to Kirk.
+One could see this as the last canonical appearance of the four-decade-strong Prime Star Trek timeline, itself not without internal inconsistencies that Trekkers are almost duty-bound to rehash and reconcile, and the birth of a new one.
+Screenwriters Orci & Kurtzman deliberately plucked the long-lived Spock from well after his appearance in "Unification"; I can't speak to whether he was seen or referred to later in the thriving prose-novel realm, but such stories are generally considered if not outright apocryphal then certainly secondary and non-binding to the core TV and film series.
+That being said, however, Orci & Kurtzman contributed to Countdown, a comics prequel to the new movie set in the Prime universe that describes the involvement of Spock, Picard, and an Enterprise led by Capt.
+Data in the effort to stop the destruction of Romulus and then halt Nero's rampage, backstory only briefly related in the movie by Nimoy's Spock Prime to Kirk.

 I choose to think that Nero at the very least created an alternate, divergent timeline from the moment of his appearance in the 23rd century rather than overwriting the one in which Picard saw Nero and then Spock vanish — and that he most likely traveled to a parallel universe altogether, because some elements of the new film are obviously different even prior to Nero's battle with the Kelvin.
 Since James Kirk is born shortly after the temporal rift is opened, any character older than he is should (at least eventually) be physically identical to the characters we recall, just as any moment in history prior to Nero's emergence from the rift should be consistent with established Trek chronology.
-In this light Anton Yelchin's lack of resemblance to Walter Koenig is no problem, and the fact that Jim Kirk meets Pike, Spock,et al. under different circumstances is understandable, especially given the death of his father in this timeline.
-Ben Cross as Spock's father Sarek, on the other hand, looked more like James Cromwell's Zefram Cochrane in the Next Generation movie First Contact than Sarek as portrayed by Mark Lenard in Trek canon to date, and it was jarring because of Sarek's prominence in the oeuvre.
+In this light Anton Yelchin's lack of resemblance to Walter Koenig is no problem, and the fact that Jim Kirk meets Pike, Spock, et al. under different circumstances is understandable, especially given the death of his father in this timeline.
+Ben Cross as Spock's father Sarek, on the other hand, looked quite unlike Sarek as portrayed by Mark Lenard in Trek canon to date, and it nagged at me due to that character's prominence in the oeuvre.

 Star Trek logo and characters TM/® CBS Studios.
 Images © 2009 Paramount Pictures.